torabi-ali/BingWallpaper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Bing Wallpaper

-This projcet is one of my oldest hobies.
-It downloads bing image everyday and stores it in a folder which you can make a slideshow with it in your windows theme settings.
-After a short period you're going to have an amazing wallpaper slideshow that never bores you.
+This project is a long-standing hobby of mine.
+It automatically downloads the Bing image of the day and saves it in a folder that you can use to create a slideshow for your Windows theme settings.
+After a short period, you will have an amazing wallpaper slideshow that never bores you.